Type rating

-A type rating is an authorization entered on or associated with a pilot licence and forming part thereof, stating pilot's privileges or limitations pertaining to certain aircraft type.
+A type rating is an authorization entered on or associated with a pilot license and forming part thereof, stating the pilot's privileges or limitations pertaining to a certain aircraft type.
 Such qualification requires additional training beyond the scope of the initial license and aircraft class training.

 International Regulation

 The International Civil Aviation Organization (ICAO) specifies the international personnel licensing requirements, as documented in Annex 1 to the Convention on International Civil Aviation.
 Which aircraft require a type rating is decided by each country's civil aviation authority, in accordance with specifications outlined by ICAO.